slamko/gdb-debug-until/README.md

 inside GDB.

 So, the command above will create a breakpoint in 'main' function, run the inferior program without arguments and wait until the variable, called 'my_var', will contain value 10.
 'Debug-until' will iterate through each line of your code and report to you, when the condition will return true.

+Some more examples can be found at [examples.md](https://github.com/Viaceslavus/gdb-debug-until/blob/master/examples.md)